 Cardiac catheterization.
 Your child is

-given medicine to help him or her relax.
-The healthcare provider puts a thin,
+given medicine to help them relax.
+The healthcare provider puts a thin, flexible tube

-flexible tube (catheter) into a blood vessel in the groin.
-He or she moves it to the
+(catheter) into a blood vessel in the groin.
+They move it to the heart.
+The heart

 infants will be very sick and need care in the intensive care unit (ICU) before the